-The LM43600-Q1 is protected from over-current conditions by cycle-by-cycle current limiting on both peak and valley of the inductor current.
-Hiccup mode will be activated if a fault condition persists to prevent over heating.
+The LM43601 is protected from overcurrent conditions by cycle-by-cycle current limiting on both peak and valley of the inductor current.
+Hiccup mode is activated to prevent overheating if a fault condition persists.

-High-side MOSFET over-current protection is implemented by the nature of the Peak Current Mode control.
+High-side MOSFET overcurrent protection is implemented by the nature of the peak-current-mode control.
 The HS switch current is sensed when the HS is turned on after a set blanking time.
-The HS switch current is compared to the output of the Error Amplifier (EA) minus slope compensation every switching cycle.
+The HS switch current is compared to the output of the error amplifier (EA) minus slope compensation every switching cycle.
 See Functional Block Diagram for more details.
 The peak current of the HS switch is limited by the maximum EA output voltage minus the slope compensation at every switching cycle.
 The slope compensation magnitude at the peak current is proportional to the duty cycle.

 When the LS switch is turned on, the current going through it is also sensed and monitored.
-The LS switch will not be turned OFF at the end of a switching cycle if its current is above the LS current limit I{LS-LIMIT}.
-The LS switch will be kept ON so that inductor current keeps ramping down, until the inductor current ramps below I{LS-LIMIT}.
-Then the LS switch will be turned OFF and the HS switch will be turned on after a dead time.
-If the current of the LS switch is higher than the LS current limit for 32 consecutive cycles and the power-good flag is low, hiccup current protection mode will be activated.
-In hiccup mode, the regulator will be shutdown and kept off for 5.5 ms typically before the LM43600-Q1 tries to start again.
-If over-current or short-circuit fault condition still exist, hiccup will repeat until the fault condition is removed.
-Hiccup mode reduces power dissipation under severe over-current conditions, prevents over heating and potential damage to the device.
+The LS switch is not turned OFF at the end of a switching cycle if its current is above the LS current limit I{LS-LIMIT}.
+The LS switch is kept ON so that inductor current keeps ramping down, until the inductor current ramps below I{LS-LIMIT}.
+Then the LS switch is turned OFF, and the HS switch is turned on after a dead time.
+If the current of the LS switch is higher than the LS current limit for 32 consecutive cycles and the power-good flag is low, hiccup-current-protection mode is activated.
+In hiccup mode, the regulator is shut down and kept off for 5.5 ms typically before the LM43601 tries to start again.
+If overcurrent or short-circuit fault condition still exist, hiccup repeats until the fault condition is removed.
+Hiccup mode reduces power dissipation under severe overcurrent conditions, preventing overheating and potential damage to the device.

 Hiccup is only activated when power-good flag is low.
-Under non-severe over-current conditions when V{OUT} has not fallen outside of the PGOOD tolerance band, the LM43600-Q1 will reduce the switching frequency and keep the inductor current valley clamped at the LS current limit level.
-This operation mode allows slight over current operation during load transients without tripping hiccup.
-If the power-good flag becomes low, hiccup operation will start after LS current limit is tripped 32 consecutive cycles.
+Under non-severe overcurrent conditions when V{OUT} has not fallen outside of the PGOOD tolerance band, the LM43601 reduces the switching frequency and keeps the inductor current valley clamped at the LS current limit level.
+This operation mode allows slight overcurrent operation during load transients without tripping hiccup.
+If the power-good flag becomes low, hiccup operation starts after LS current limit is tripped 32 consecutive cycles.